 While moving to electronic there is a strong need to create robust electronic payments platform, which is not vulnerable to frauds.
 Given the change of pace over the last five years, banks and now FinTech’s may feel the need to decide between complying or competing, as they explore new technologies that meet the challenges of digitalisation and changing consumer behaviour.
 Security controls that can be employed in making a payment handling application more robust and frustrate the breakers at the hardware level before reaching the application level

 - Cards – CNP (Card Not Present) fraud is emerging as a top security challenge due to Increased adoption of online and mobile channels is providing more opportunity for perpetrators of fraud

 - Migration of card payments from magnetic tape to EMV Chip and PIN

 - Demand for leveraging advanced technological solutions by merchants to fight fraud is increasing

 - Demand for real-time analytics to identify transaction routing and detect fraud is increasing.

-Security aspect loosing out because of cost factor as wafer-thin profit margins, rapid new innovators and entrants in market focus more issues pertaining to
+Security aspect losing out because of a cost factor as wafer-thin profit margins, rapid new innovators and entrants in market focus more issues pertaining to

 - Quality of service (QoS)